Growing Method & Plan

 There are many lighting choices and suppliers available in todays market.
-Liquid-Emitting-Diode (LED) technology is gaining popularity and can sever its purpose in cannabis production.
+Light-Emitting-Diode (LED) technology is gaining popularity and can serve its purpose in cannabis production.
 High-Intensity-Discharge (HID) lighting has been proven to deliver high quality and yield.
 Florescent lighting is efficient both from energy use and a growth perspective, especially when it comes to producing young plant material.
 Plasma lighting is relatively new and showing quality results in horticulture/cannabis operations.
 Each light source may have it place at certain stages of the crop cycle.

 We can recommend and walk through many different models, discuss pros and cons of each systems.
 The decision may be based on client’s preference, available space and the ability to produce high quality end-product.

 After initial consultation and growing methods are established the cultivation expert will develop a 52-week crop schedule customized to the project.
 The crop schedule includes such events as propagating, planting, growing on, nutrients, Co2, pinching/topping, thinning, monitoring for pests, disease prevention practices, flowering cycle and timing of harvest dates.